Projection Mapping for Events

 The projection simply enhances your object, so people watching the projection see the video content as part of the object.
 Without realizing it, you may have already encountered this technology at a theater, concerts, sports games, or in advertising.

-There are many ways of creatively using projection mapping techniques, you can use 2D flat surfaces, 3D objects/building or event create a full-dome projection experience.
+There are many ways of creatively using projection mapping techniques, you can use 2D flat surfaces, 3D objects/building or event to create a full-dome projection experience.

 You need to understand what is most important for your brand and what is the best way to connect with your audience.